d2l-ai/d2l-en/chapter_introduction/index.md

 ## Roots

+Deep learning provides powerful tools for solving a diverse set of machine learning problems.
 Although many deep learning methods are recent inventions, humans have held the desire to analyze data and to predict future outcomes for centuries.
 In fact, much of natural science has its roots in this.